MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/lpropcompareprop.md

 api_type:
 - COM
 ms.assetid: f14ad568-fe45-4875-957d-415d39dc6f28
-description: "Compares two property values to determine whether they are equal. "
+description: "Compares two property values to determine whether they are equal.
+Use this function only if the types of the two properties to be compared are the same."
 ---

 # LPropCompareProp